euro-cordex/jsc-cordex/README.md

 # Formalisms

-There are two seperate documents with Terms of Use and Privacy Policy information that all users need to accept prior to being granted access to the system or being added to the CORDEX-CMIP6 Linux group.
+There are two separate documents with Terms of Use and Privacy Policy information that all users need to accept prior to being granted access to the system or being added to the CORDEX-CMIP6 Linux group.
 These documents are provided via e-mail and are stored in the `$ROOTDIR_CDXCMIP6`.